Griffinhale/tastebuds_containerized/docs/attribute-mapping.md

 Tastebuds ingests upstream payloads with an \"always keep the source\" policy: every response is saved in `media_sources.raw_payload` while high-signal attributes hydrate normalized columns.
 When official docs aren't reachable at runtime we fall back to **mapping files + raw_payload capture + iterative expansion**—meaning we document the field, store the entire payload, and expose it once demand warrants a new column.

 Each connector lists the primary normalized fields and the attributes that currently stay inside `raw_payload`.
 The same information is stored in structured YAML manifests under `mappings/google_books.yaml`, `mappings/tmdb.yaml`, `mappings/igdb.yaml`, and `mappings/lastfm.yaml` to keep the source of truth alongside the code.
+Captured sample payloads live in `app/samples/ingestion/*.json` so tests and the seed script can replay realistic responses without calling upstream services.

 ## Google Books
 - **Fields captured**